monstermac77/vr/README.md

 6) Restart your computer

 **Usage**
-* Just turn on an Index controller and SteamVR will launch, quit, then launch again.
+* Just turn on an Index controller.
+SteamVR will launch, quit, then launch again with everything configured.

 **Optional Features**
 * Maintaining SteamVR Home